Stromberg-Carlson: History

 Stromberg-Carlson was originally located in Chicago, with Carlson managing manufacturing and Stromberg responsible for marketing.
 Stromberg-Carlson quickly established a reputation for reliable equipment and stable prices.

 In 1901, the temporary chief executive of the Kellogg Switchboard & Supply Company, Wallace De Wolf, assisted executives of rival telephone equipment manufacturer Western Electric in an attempt to take over Stromberg-Carlson.
 A bitter stockholder fight ensued, and the takeover attempt failed.
 Stromberg-Carlson reincorporated as a New York state corporation in 1902, where state law better protected the company from takeover efforts.

 In 1904, Stromberg-Carlson was purchased by Home Telephone Company, a relatively large service provider based in Rochester, New York.
 The new owners quickly relocated all Stromberg-Carlson operations to New York, mainly to the Rochester area.
-The company branched out to become a major manufacture of consumer electronics including home telephones, radio receivers, and, after World War II, television sets.
+The company branched out to become a major manufacturer of consumer electronics including home telephones, radio receivers, and, after World War II, television sets.
 The company also became involved in the broadcasting industry, acquiring WHAM, the oldest station in Rochester, and rebuilding it into a high power station; one of the first three FM broadcasting stations in the United States, and possibly the oldest still in operation, now known as WBZA, dating from 1939; and one of upstate New York's pioneer television broadcasters, now known as WROC-TV.
 In 1955, Stromberg-Carlson was purchased by General Dynamics.
 Within a year, all three of its broadcasting stations had been sold to different buyers.

 In 1970, Stromberg-Carlson delivered the first CrossReed PBX to the newly constructed Disney World in Orlando Florida.
 Over the next 10 years more than 7,000 CrossReeds were delivered globally.

 During the 1970s, Stromberg-Carlson developed one of the first (or perhaps the very first) fully-digital PBX systems, called the DBX.
 The first DBX was installed at Export, Pennsylvania in 1977 and consisted of 960 ports.
 The company subsequently developed the DBX-240; DBX-1200, and DBX-5000.
 During this same period, they developed a number of leading-edge technologies and products, including the first digital AUTOVON switching system and the first digital Command and Control communications system.